Cratis/Chronicle/Documentation/tutorials/immediate-projections/index.md

 }
 ```

-We are now ready to start using this projection in our **Reaction**, we do this by adding a constructor
+We are now ready to start using this projection in our **Reactor**, we do this by adding a constructor
 that takes a dependency to `IImmediateProjections`.

 ```csharp